SS Delhi

 SS Delhi was a steamship of the Peninsular & Orient Line (P&O) that was lost off Cape Spartel, northern Morocco, at the entrance to the Strait of Gibraltar, on 12 December 1911.
 Among the passengers was Alexander Duff, 1st Duke of Fife, whose subsequent death in Egypt was ascribed to ill-health caused during the wreck, and his family, the Princess Royal and daughters Princesses Alexandra and Maud.

-Delhi was a modern ship, built in 1905–1906 by Caird & Co., of Greenock, one of a class of four ships (Delta, Evanha and Dongola).
+Delhi was a modern ship, built in 1905–1906 by Caird & Company, of Greenock, one of a class of four ships (Delta, Evanha and Dongola).
 She measured 8090 gross register tons and had a capacity of 163 first-class and 80 second-class passengers.